Lionel Sams

+Career

-His career turned for the better after joining the PDC.
+Sams' career turned for the better after joining the PDC.
 He hit a perfect nine-dart leg in a match against Ronnie Baxter in Montreal in May 2002 – there was no prize for the achievement, but players passed round a hat to collect $400.
-He qualified for the PDC World Championship for the first time in 2004 and beat Roland Scholten before losing to Simon Whatley in the last 16.

-Sams consistently reached the last 16 of tournaments on the PDC circuit, which helped him to maintain a world ranking inside the top 32.
-He was seeded 16th in 2006 and 22nd in 2007 for the World Championship as a result.
+During the mid-2000s, Sams was a regular in televised PDC majors.
+He consistently reached the last 16 of tournaments on the PDC circuit, which helped him to maintain a world ranking inside the top 32.

-Sams was successful at the West Tyrone Open in February 2007, winning the singles and the doubles event, with Sean McGowan.
+He was successful at the West Tyrone Open in February 2007, winning the singles and the doubles event, with Sean McGowan.

-Career decline
+Decline

 Sams' record at the World Championship has been poor since reaching the last 16 in 2004 and he lost his first match at each of the 2005, 2006 and 2007 Championships.
 He also failed to achieve success in the other televised tournaments, being unable to reach the quarter-final stage of any of the majors.
 He slipped outside the top 32 towards the end of 2007, and as a result, he inadvertently failed to enter himself for the qualifying rounds for the 2008 World Championship, missing out on the tournament for the first time since 2003.
 He has failed to qualify for the PDC World Championship since 2007.

 During 2009, he reached two quarter finals on the PDC Pro Tour, but ended the year with only £6,100 in total prize money.
 He had a further decline in 2010, picking up just £600 in total prize money, as he entered fewer events and then failed to get past the last 64 stage of any Pro Tour Event.
 His PDC ranking fell to near 100 at the start of 2011 and he chose to decline a Pro Tour card for the year, effectively ending his PDC career.
-He joined the British Darts Organisation circuit in 2011.
+He joined the British Darts Organisation circuit in 2011.Sams has also signed up to compete in the Seniors tour in 2025 as he has lost 8 stone in weight.